silas-gh/ChessHILO/README.md

     docker-compose up --build
     ```

-The database will be created automatically and `init.sql`, `import_positions.sql` with seed position data will run on first startup.
+The database will be created automatically - On startup, `init.sql` will create the SQL tables a
+nd copy position data from positions.csv.

 # E/R Diagram